 What if someone isn't home when you deliver?

 I will call the person again and try and schedule a better time to deliver.
-After this attempt, I will give the recipient the opportunity to pick up the order from either my downtown office or my southside home studio the following day.
+After this attempt, I will give the recipient the opportunity to pick up the order from my southside home studio the following day.

 I'm getting married.
 Can I get a quote for flowers?